absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

+#### 0.6.0
+- Added: Model: Added support for DAZ/Poser, Blender Rigify, Sims 2, Motion Builder and 3DS Max models
+- Added: Model: Added support for Models with more than 2 spines
+- Added: Model: Now resets the pivot to the center
+- Fixed: Model: Multiple parenting issues
 #### 0.5.0
 - Added: Automatic Decimation! (experimental)
 - Added: Model: A lot more models are now compatible (please report non working models to us)